raj1294/XcovSpec/INSTALL.md

 To install :

-cd to the XcovSpec directory and simply run the following commands on your bash terminal: chmod u+x install.sh
+Simply run the following commands on your bash terminal: chmod u+x install.sh
 ./install.sh